xoocoon/hp-15-ew0xxx-snd-fix/README.md

 First, make the script executable, then execute it:
 ```
 sudo chmod u+x snd-hda-codec-realtek.sh
-./setup_snd-hda-codec-realtek.sh --auto
+./setup_snd-hda-codec-realtek.sh --auto --quirk ALC287_FIXUP_CS35L41_I2C_2
 ```

-The `--auto` or `-a` flag adds an additional line to the patch, applying the `ALC287_FIXUP_CS35L41_I2C_2` quirk to the audio subsystem ID of the current machine.
-This patch line may or may not work - your own machine might still need a different quirk.
-If you omit the flag, only the hard-coded fixes for known machines are included in the patch.
+The `--auto` or `-a` flag adds an additional line to the patch, applying the quirk specified by `--quirk` to the audio subsystem ID of the current machine.
+Use this at your own risk.
+The auto feature may or may not work – your own machine might need code adjustments not covered by this patch.
+If you omit the `--auto` flag, only the hard-coded fixes for known HP models (see above) are considered.

 Instead of executing the entire script you might execute each shell command step by step to see whether it works.